This is my recommended reading list of the best relationship books based on what I have reviewed so far.

 Not Just Friends is actually about cheating and affairs.
 Some statistics seem to point out that cheating happen, sadly, in around half of the relationships.

-If that weren’t a good reason enough to lean and research how to prevent affairs, Not Just Friends will greatly expand your knowledge on love, passion and emotional attachments.
+If that weren’t a good reason enough to learn and research how to prevent affairs, Not Just Friends will greatly expand your knowledge on love, passion, and emotional attachments.

 Quote: Affairs are traumatic for the cheated partner, and should be treated as such.

 You might think that passive aggression is a rare behavior affecting a few people in the world.

 But as you read Brandt’s fantastic book you realize that it’s not only relatively common, but that most of us fall back to it at least on some occasions.

 Ridding yourself of all hints of passive aggression will be a major contribution to a healthier, more loving relationship.

 9. Too Good to Leave Too Bad to Stay

 Mira Kirshenbaum’s book focuses on helping you decide whether to stay and work on your relationship or breaking up.

 However, it ends up providing much more than that.
 As she goes through the core questions you should be asking yourself, she also highlights what are the central elements that makes relationships too good to leave (or too bad to stay).

 A really outstanding book and a must-read to overcome any hint of ambivalence you might have.

 Quote: “when distance is safer than closeness, you don’t have a relationship”.

 Of all these best relationship books I pick in here, Attached was the most eye-opening and mind-blowing of them all.